-Effects of Arthro-7® in relieving symptoms of osteoarthritis with mild to moderate arthralgia.
-This study was published in 2013 in a journal called Nutrition and Dietary Supplements.
-The study involved 64 people (31 men and 33 women) in China over the age of 50 who were diagnosed with osteoarthritis.
-The people were randomly given either Arthro-7 or a placebo.
+This study involved 64 people (31 men and 33 women) in China over the age of 50 who had osteoarthritis.
+The people were randomly given either Arthro-7 or a placebo for 12 weeks.
+People filled out questionnaires before and after to gauge improvements.

-Prior to this study, an investigation in 2008 also noted that Arthro-7 might help arthritis.
-Like before, this study also took place in China.
-This study used the AR7 Joint Complex, which appears at the heart of Arthro-7s arthritis benefits.
-I'll cover more on the AR7 Joint Complex Below.
+Another investigation also noted Arthro-7 might help arthritis.
+This study also took place in China.
+This study used the AR7 Joint Complex, which is at the heart of Arthro-7s arthritis benefits.
+See below for more on AR7 Joint Complex.

-The study involved 100 people (89 completed the study) with arthritis who were randomly given either a placebo or the AR7 joint Complex for 4 months.
-People getting the AR7 Joint Complex reported less pain and tenderness and better quality of life than those who got the placebo.
-X-rays however showed no changes in joints between groups.
+Results: Those taking the AR7 Joint Complex reported less pain and tenderness and better quality of life than those who took the placebo.
+Oddly though, x-rays, however, showed no changes in joints between groups.

-According to the product website, 2 capsules of Arthro- 7 contains the following ingredients
+According to the product website, 2 capsule contains the following ingredients

 |Ingredient||Amount per 2 capsules||Percent Daily Value|